jbeck018/howlerops/docs/MONITORING_IMPLEMENTATION_SUMMARY.md

 ## Executive Summary

-A comprehensive monitoring and observability infrastructure has been implemented for SQL Studio, providing complete visibility into application performance, infrastructure health, business metrics, and user experience.
+A comprehensive monitoring and observability infrastructure has been implemented for Howlerops, providing complete visibility into application performance, infrastructure health, business metrics, and user experience.
 The solution follows industry best practices and Site Reliability Engineering (SRE) principles.

 ## What Was Delivered